xavibenjamin/brightlycolored.org/_posts/2017-10-19-despite-26-from-wiggins-wolves-fall-to-spurs-in-opener--minnesota-timberwolves-blog.markdown

 ---
 title: Despite 26 From Wiggins, Wolves Fall To Spurs In Opener | Minnesota Timberwolves Blog
+date: 2017-10-19 13:06:00 -05:00
+tags:
+- NBA
+- timberwolves
 custom_type: link
 link_url: http://www.nba.com/timberwolves/despite-26-wiggins-wolves-fall-spurs-opener
-tags: [ NBA, timberwolves ]
-date: 2017-10-19 13:06
 ---

 Kyle Ratke on the Minnesota Timberwolves Blog:

 > The Wolves kept it close and it looked like they were turning a corner in the fourth quarter, but they fell to the Spurs in Wednesday’s season opener in San Antonio.